Adelic line bundles on quasi-projective varieties: Equidistribution of PCF maps

 Let $f:\PP^n\to \PP^n$ be a finite separable morphism over a field.
 Assume that its algebraic degree $d$ (defined by $f^*\CO(1)\simeq \CO(d)$) is strictly larger than 1.
-Denote by $R(f)$ the ramification divisor (or critical locus) of $f$ in $\PP^n_k$.
+Denote by $R(f)$ the ramification divisor (or critical locus) of $f$ in $\PP^n_k$, whose definition will be recalled below in the family version.
 The morphism $f$ is said to be \emph{post-critically finite} (PCF) if every irreducible component of $R(f)$ (with reduced structure) under $f$ is preperiodic.

 Let $S$ be a smooth and quasi-projective variety over a number field $K$.
 Let $X=\BP^n_S$ be the projective space over $S$, and let $f:X\to X$ be a finite morphism over $S$ of algebraic degree $d>1$ (over the fibers above $S$).
 A point $y\in S(\overline K)$ is called \emph{post-critically finite} (PCF) if the morphism $f_y:X_y\to X_y$ is post-critically finite.